ethereum/solc-js/README.md

 Note: this commandline interface is not compatible with `solc` provided by the Solidity compiler package and thus cannot be used in combination with an Ethereum client via the `eth.compile.solidity()` RPC method.
 Please refer to the [Solidity compiler documentation](https://solidity.readthedocs.io/) for instructions to install `solc`.
+Furthermore, the commandline interface to solc-js provides fewer features than the binary release.
+One of the missing features is automatic loading of files from the filesystem if they are not explicitly mentioned on the command line.

 ### Usage in Projects